Sociology / Business Administration, Bachelor of Arts / Master of Business Administration

 - a satisfactory GMAT score.

-Students must also have a minimum 3.5 GPA in at least four undergraduate courses in Sociology and are expected to maintain grades commensurate with the requirements for entry into this combined degree program while matriculated.
+Students must also have a minimum 3.5 GPA in at least four undergraduate courses in Sociology and are expected to maintain grades commensurate with the requirements for entry into this dual degree program while matriculated.